imphasing/schemin/README.md

 + Implement continuations as a first-class type
 + Re-implement the evaluator so it's not recursive
 + Possibly implement a parser generator instead of our recursive parser
-+ Implement some of the numerical tower at least, so we can use decimals
 + Implement more common primitives